Where Johnson, Nixon, and Carter had expanded the Role of Government economically, Reagan wanted to shrink it by cutting:

 The idea here is that Reagan was an individualist who believed in liberty, democracy, free enterprise, and small government.

-Reagan believed in government.
-He thought it worked, but he didn’t believe in a government run by cronies and elites.
+Reagan believed in government, but he didn’t believe in a government run by cronies and elites and dependent on debt.

 Excerpt From Ronald Reagan’s Inaugural Address January 20, 1981

 “But great as our tax burden is, it has not kept pace with public spending.
 For decades we have piled deficit upon deficit, mortgaging our future and our children’s future for the temporary convenience of the present.
 To continue this long trend is to guarantee tremendous social, cultural, political, and economic upheavals.